 A home’s sewer line is a crucial, yet often overlooked aspect of the plumbing system.
 Allowing these lines to deteriorate may lead to tens of thousands of dollars in exterior and interior damage.
-Looking for the warning signs mentioned here, and calling a plumber immediately if these signs occur could help you avert even bigger issues.
+Looking for the warning signs mentioned here, and calling a local plumber immediately if these signs occur could help you avert even bigger issues.

 Sewer lines are out of sight and out of mind, for the most part.
 If you can smell a sewer odor outside or inside the home, there’s a problem.
 In most cases, these foul odors are brought about by issues with a sewer line.

 Backups and Blockages